apolloconfig/apollo/docs/en/client/java-sdk-user-guide.md

 # 1. Whether to enable the Monitor mechanism, i.e., whether ConfigMonitor is enabled.
 Default is false.
 apollo.client.monitor.enabled = true

-# 2. Whether to expose Monitor data in JMX format.
+# 2. Whether to expose Monitor data by JMX.
 When enabled, you can view related information through tools like J-console.
 Default is false.
 apollo.client.monitor.jmx.enabled = true

 # 3. The maximum number of exception logs that Monitor can store.
 The default is 25, following the FIFO principle.